 The pre-concert rehearsal/warm-up is a crucial element in the preparation for a good performance.
-Students are required to check in at least 30 minutes prior to each concert.
+Students are required to check in at their ensemble’s assigned “call time” prior to each concert.
 It is the student's responsibility to inform the director if he/she will arrive late due to a scheduling conflict.
 Notification must be given prior to this important rehearsal.
 A late arrival to the pre-concert rehearsal/warm-up will result in points being deducted from the student’s over-all concert grade.

 After-school rehearsals and functions

 Students will be instructed as to when an after school rehearsal or function will end.
 NEISD School district requires club sponsors to remain with all of their students until they are picked up.
 Picking up your child late results in the director(s) staying at school longer than needed and impedes on their family and personal time.
 Please be courteous!
 Parents should pick up their child no more than 10 minutes after a rehearsal or function ends.
 We have several choir parents that will be happy to assist you and your child with transportation when needed.
 It will be the responsibility of the student and their parent(s) to make arrangements for their child’s transportation if they themselves cannot pick their child up on time.

 Choir Excursions and Out of town Competition